elh0/Interactive-Frontend-Development-Milestone-Project/README.md

 The JavaScript code also has an application of UX using functions & variables such as ```setTimeout``` & ```lockBoard```.
 These were created with intention of helping the user stay within the parameters of the games intended functionality. ```setTimeout``` provides a slight delay when cards aren't correctly matched, whilst ```lockBoard``` prevents user from selecting multiple cards on the canvas.

+## User stories

+* As a new user landing on the page I want clear instructions of what to do upon landing & where to click

+* As a new user I want to understand the game objective

+* As a new user I would like to be rewarded for completing the objective

+* As a new user I would like see relevant/well known images or logos to better understand the game

 ### First version

 * Sizing of cards on mobile were illegible - Container was scaling down as opposed to containing